 Vacation in the mountains

-There’s a reason why Colorado is the both the slimmest and the steepest state in the U.S. The higher up you live, the lower your weight, according to a study done by the U.S. Air Force.
+There’s a reason why Colorado is the both the slimmest and the steepest state in the USA.
+The higher up you live, the lower your weight, according to a study done by the U.S. Air Force.
 But don’t sell your beach-front property and head for the hills just yet—the altitude effect can be balanced out by cultivating other good weight-related habits that can taken up anywhere, like walking outdoors and managing your stress.
 Case in point: Hawaii is the third thinnest state, and they’re the definition of sea level.

 Avoid pollution as much as possible

 People who live close to roadways with a high level of air pollution are also more likely to gain weight, according to a study from the University of Southern California.
 Unfortunately, air pollution is likely not under your direct control, but you can make an effort to avoid hanging out in areas with very polluted air, like smoke-filled venues.
 And consider buying a filter to increase the air quality in your home.